 - attach mobile safely for your little treasure to enjoy.

 Books.
-Pediatricians urge parents to read to their children aloud from birth, as it is essential for their language and brain development.
-Books that are highly recommended by Montessori community are the ones with realistic pictures, pictures with black and white patterns, books with people’s faces.
+Paediatricians urge parents to read to their children allowed from birth, as it is essential for their language and brain development.
+Books that are highly recommended by a Montessori community are the ones with realistic pictures, pictures with black and white patterns, books with people’s faces.